Chris Boucher (basketball): Golden State Warriors (2017–2018)

-Toronto Raptors (2018–present)
+Toronto Raptors (2018–2025)

 On July 20, 2018, Boucher signed with the Toronto Raptors as a free agent for two years worth just over $2 million.
 On October 26, 2018, the Raptors converted Boucher's contract to an NBA two-way contract.
-Boucher played 28 games with the Raptors' NBA G League affiliate, the Raptors 905 where he averaged 27.2 points, 11.4 rebounds, & 4.1 blocks, while also shooting 51.0% from the field.
-Boucher would go on to be named the G League 2018–19 Most Valuable Player and the league's Defensive Player of the Year, becoming the first player to win both awards concurrently, & the first international player to win the league MVP award.
+Boucher played 28 games with the Raptors' NBA G League affiliate, the Raptors 905 where he averaged 27.2 points, 11.4 rebounds and 4.1 blocks, while also shooting 51.0% from the field.
+Boucher was named the G League 2018–19 Most Valuable Player and the league's Defensive Player of the Year, becoming the first player to win both awards concurrently, and the first international player to win the league MVP award.
 Additionally, Boucher was also named to the All-NBA G League First Team.
 On February 10, 2019, the Raptors signed Boucher to a standard NBA contract.
 The Raptors made it to the 2019 NBA Finals where they defeated Boucher's former team, the Golden State Warriors.
-In doing so, Boucher became the first (and so far only) Canadian player to win an NBA title with the NBA's lone Canadian based franchise.
+In doing so, Boucher became the first (and so far only) Canadian player to win an NBA title with the NBA's lone Canadian-based franchise.

 On November 10, 2019, Boucher tied his career high in points by scoring 15 points in a Raptors win over LeBron James and the Lakers.
 On December 22, 2019, Boucher scored 21 points, and set a new career high in the Raptors 110–107 win over the Dallas Mavericks.
-Three days later, on December 25, 2019, Boucher set a new career-high again with 24 points in a 118–102 loss to the Boston Celtics.
-On March 3, 2020, he set a career-high in rebounds with 15 in a win against the Phoenix Suns.
-On August 10, 2020 in the Orlando bubble, Boucher scored a career-high 25 points against the Milwaukee Bucks.
+Three days later, on December 25, 2019, Boucher set a new career high again with 24 points in a 118–102 loss to the Boston Celtics.
+On March 3, 2020, he set a career high in rebounds with 15 in a win against the Phoenix Suns.
+On August 10, 2020 in the Orlando Bubble, Boucher scored a career-high 25 points against the Milwaukee Bucks.